Care Home Resource Hub

 - Covert administration of medication;

-- PRN when required medication - review April 2022
+- PRN when required medication - review date extended to April 2024

 - Body chart

 - Bulletin 255 - Prevent Medicine Waste Campaigns - inhalers, insulin, ONS (sip feeds) and general campaign